 - 1. Before entering a WISD building/program, every employee, contractor, and visitor will be subject to a screening protocol.
 The protocol includes a questionnaire covering whether the employee has symptoms as specified by CDC guidance, whether the employee has been in close contact with individuals who have tested positive for COVID 19, and whether the employee has been in close contact with individuals who have symptoms of COVID-19. - 2.
 If an employee, contractor, or visitor is exhibiting COVID-19 symptoms prior to coming to building/program, he/she will be directed to do the following: - a.
-Report it on the screener; - b.
-Stay home/self-quarantine; - c.
+Stay home/self-quarantine; - b.
 If an employee, contact the Program Supervisor and HR.
-(If contractor/visitor, notify the WISD point of contact); - d.
-Contact healthcare provider and follow the recommendations; and - e.
-Contact the Program Supervisor and HR to report the outcome of the healthcare provider recommendation, discuss leave options, whether telework is appropriate (on a case-by-case basis) and plan for safe return to onsite work.

-- 3. In the event a healthcare provider recommends and or conducts a COVID-19 test due to the employee presenting with symptoms, the employee will be directed to: - a.
+(If contractor/visitor, notify the WISD point of contact); - c.
+Contact healthcare provider and follow the recommendations; and - d.
+Contact the Program Supervisor and HR to report the outcome of the healthcare provider recommendation, discuss leave options, whether telework is appropriate (on a case-by-case basis) and plan for safe return to onsite work. - 3.
+In the event a healthcare provider recommends and or conducts a COVID-19 test due to the employee presenting with symptoms, the employee will be directed to: - a.
 Stay home/self-quarantine pending test results - b.
 Contact his/her Program Supervisor and HR to notify them of the recommendation and possibility of a positive test.
 (If a contractor/visitor, notify the WISD point of contact).
 A determination shall be made on a case-by-case basis if telework is appropriate, discuss leave options, and plan for a safe return to onsite work. - c.
-The employee, contractor, or visitor will be asked to produce a written list of WISD employees, students and parents that they came into close contact with from two (2) days before the test was conducted.
-(Notification to 'close contacts' will only occur if there is a confirmed case). - 4.
-In the event of a positive COVID-19 test, the employee will be asked to:

-a.
-Stay home/self-quarantine for a minimum of 10 days or follow the most current protocols as recommended by the Washtenaw County Health Department;
+The employee, contractor, or visitor may be asked to produce a written list of WISD employees, students and parents that they came into close contact with from two (2) days before the test was conducted.
+(Notification to 'close contacts' will only occur if there is a confirmed case in a high risk environment). - 4.
+In the event of a positive COVID-19 test, the employee will be asked to: - Contact his/her Program Supervisor and HR to notify them of the positive test result.
+(If contractor/visitor, notify WISD point of contact); - b.
+Follow the most current protocols as recommended by the Washtenaw County Health Department;